LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 2. [Deploy the bot in LiveEngage](conversation-builder-testing-deployment-deploying-to-liveengage.html)

     a.
-See next step for how to setup a skill in LiveEngage to accent the incoming conversations.
+See next step for how to setup a skill in Conversational Cloud to accent the incoming conversations.

 ### Setup LiveEngage

 1. Create a skill for the conversation (e.g. Conversation_Orchestrator_Routing_Bot), and assign the bot user ID to this skill

-2. Setup a LiveEngage campaign to direct incoming conversations to this skill.
+2. Setup a Conversational Cloud campaign to direct incoming conversations to this skill.
 All incoming conversation will now be picked up by the bot.

 3. Setup a Vip Agent Skill (e.g. Vip Support)